tytydraco/yessleep/out/Ive_been_stuck_In_a_paradox_loop_for_the_past_200_years.md

 "WHAT THE HELL DO YOU WANT FROM ME?"
 I yelled at it.
 I stepped back and it started chasing me.
 It launched itself on me and bit parts of my body off with its sharp blood stained teeth.
 I saw chunks on my guts being spewed everywhere, fractions of the intestines changing the color of the snow.
 With the little muscle I had, I charge for the rift.
 Half my body got in when it latched onto me.
 It was desperately trying to pull me back in.
 With the little time I had, I started ripping my intestine out, it hurt like hell.
 I finally got it out and  hit the demon with it.
 It couldn't hang on and sent me flying to the other side.

-I escaped, all of my injuries were gone.
-I wake up in my kid body.
-Surrounded by paramedics, it w was all over.
+I escaped, I see scratches and bruises with blood on them.
+I clip in my kid body.
+Surrounded by paramedics, it was all over.
 I was more than overjoyed.
-I fell back asleep.
+I noclip out of reality.
 I was met by the demon itself.
 Face to face.
 I start whimpering.
 I didn't escape.

 "I can't believe you escaped, no one has been able to.
 Please, never come back.
 You got trapped because you noclipped out of reality, like the backrooms."
-I wake up in a sweat, I realize that everything was real, it wasn't just a night terror.
+I suddenly get a sharp electric feeling and clip back in reality, I realize that everything was real.

 I was finally free.